b4nst/stream-mock/README.md

 ![magic](https://media.giphy.com/media/12NUbkX6p4xOO4/giphy.gif)

+### API documentation

+Full API doc is hosted [here](https://bastienar.github.io/stream-mock/)

 ## Contributing

 stream-mock is currently on early stage.
-In that sense this module is quite basic.
-If you need (or think of) other useful features related to nodejs Strean mock, do not hesitate to raise an issue.
-We will discuss about the better way to implement such feature.
-You could even make a PR !
+I'm happily receiving new PR or discussing about new features, improvment or bug report.
+If you need something that this module is lacking (related to Nodejs stream mock obviously), do not hesitate to raise an issue.

 ### Developper side